WSPF-CD

-WSPF-CD (channel 35) is a low-power, Class A television station licensed to St. Petersburg, Florida, United States, serving the Tampa Bay area as an owned-and-operated station of Tri-State Christian Television (TCT).
-The station's transmitter is located in Riverview, Florida.
+WSPF-CD (channel 35) is a low-power, Class A religious television station licensed to St. Petersburg, Florida, United States, serving the Tampa Bay area.
+The station is owned by Total Christian Television (TCT).
+WSPF-CD's transmitter is located in Riverview, Florida.

 History

 WSPF-CD logo used until 2022, when the América Tevé affiliation moved to the station's fifth subchannel.

 The station first signed on the air in 1989 as W35AJ, which originally operated as an owned-and-operated station of Channel America (in effect, becoming the first network-owned commercial station in the Tampa Bay market).
 However, the station was operated only intermittently, and would be off the air for weeks at a time.
 W35AJ was already dark for a couple of years when the St. Petersburg city government acquired the station in February 1995.
 Until that point, St. Petersburg's government-access television channel, first established in January 1990, was seen exclusively on cable television on cable channel 15 (since moved to digital channel 615 in December 2007).
 Prior to then, the city presented some programs on a local origination channel on Paragon Cable (since succeeded by Bright House Networks and Charter Communications).

 Under the ownership of the City of St. Petersburg, the station broadcast City Council meetings and other public service programming for area residents, including the required three weekly hours of educational programming mandated by the Federal Communications Commission (FCC).
 In December 1999, the station's call letters were changed to WSPF-LP.
 It was eventually upgraded to Class A status, resulting in the callsign being modified to WSPF-CA in 2001.